MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/3-exercise-add-single-sign-on.md

     }
     ```

-1. Save your changes
+1. Save your changes.

-1. Open **Program.cs**
+1. Open **Program.cs**.

-1. In the file, update the code that reads the app configuration to include the **CONNECTION_NAME** property
+1. In the file, update the code that reads the app configuration to include the **CONNECTION_NAME** property:

     ```csharp
     var config = builder.Configuration.Get<ConfigOptions>();